Geographic Tongue: A Common Yet Mysterious Oral Condition

 Many experts believe that it could be linked to various chronic inflammatory conditions.
 These include conditions like viral infections, allergies, and certain skin disorders.

-Lastly, certain nutritional deficiencies are believed to play a role as well.
-Vital nutrients such as vitamin D, B6, B12, folic acid, iron, and zinc play a critical role in regulating cell function and controlling inflammation in the body.
-When these nutrients are deficient, it can potentially trigger the onset of this mouth condition.
+Certain nutritional deficiencies are believed to play a role as well.
+Nutrients such as vitamin D, B6, B12, folic acid, iron, and zinc play a key role in regulating cell function and controlling inflammation in the body.
+Deficiencies in these nutrients can contribute to abnormal inflammatory responses.

 Who Is Most at Risk?

-Aside from the mentioned conditions, certain factors can increase the likelihood of developing geographic tongue.
+Aside from the mentioned causes, certain factors can increase the risk of developing geographic tongue.

 Women are more susceptible, about twice as much as men (5).
 That's partly due to hormonal changes.
-For instance, elevated estrogen levels during pregnancy and the use of oral contraceptives can stimulate immune responses and inflammation.
+It's known that elevated estrogen levels during pregnancy and the use of oral contraceptives can stimulate immune responses and inflammation.

 Sometimes, geographic tongue runs in families, suggesting a genetic predisposition to the condition.

-Additionally, psychological factors like stress, anxiety, and depression may contribute, as they can sustain high cortisol levels in saliva, which enhance chronic inflammation in oral tissues.
+Psychological factors like stress, anxiety, and depression may also play a role.
+They can keep cortisol levels high in the saliva, which over time may increase chronic inflammation in the mouth.

 The Symptoms

-Geographic tongue presents unique characteristics that distinguish it from other inflammatory mouth conditions:
+Geographic tongue has unique features that set it apart from other inflammatory conditions in the mouth:

-• Appearance: It features irregular, red, smooth patches resembling a map.
+• Appearance: It appears as irregular, red, smooth patches resembling a map.

 • Size: The size of these red patches can vary, ranging from a few millimeters to several centimeters.

-• Borders: Lesions are surrounded by well-defined and slightly raised, yellowish-white lines.
+• Borders: Lesions are surrounded by well-defined and slightly raised, yellowish-white margins.

 • Discomfort: Most of the time, geographic tongue is painless and symptom-free.
 However, occasionally, it may cause a burning sensation, especially when consuming spicy or sour foods.